 HISTORY OF THE CATHEDRALClose

 The cathedral is dedicated to the Archangel Michael, the patron saint of princes in there feats of arms.
-Grand princes came here to pray before going to war, hoping to impetrate moral courage for deeds.
+Grand princes used to go there and pray before leaving for war, hoping to impetrate moral courage for deeds.
 Younger brothers of princes swore on oath of loyalty to grand princes here.
 Later, in the lead of solemn ceremony tsars were attending the cathedral after a coronation ceremony in order to pay respect to their ancestors.

 2008 is marked by the quincentenary of the Archangel Cathedral, but its history is much longer.